friendly-bits/geoblocker-bash/README.md

 **Note** that the install script creates cron jobs that **will be run as root**.
 Make appropriate security arrangements to prevent it from getting modified by unauthorized third parties.

 I will be interested to hear your feedback, for example whether it works or doesn't work on your system (please specify which), or if you find a bug, or would like to suggest code improvements.
-You can use the "Issues" tab for that.
+You can use the "Discussions" or "Issues" tab for that.